platformsh/platformsh-docs/reference/platform-app-yaml.md

     application has not been deployed yet.
 -   **deploy**: We run deploy hooks after your application has been deployed and started.
 You can access other services at this stage (MySQL, Solr, Redis...).
+However, the disk where the application lives is read-only at this point.

 > **Note**
-> The "home" directory is /app while your application will be mounted in /app/public (by default: you can define this yourself in your .platform.app.yaml file) - so you might want to `cd public` before running hooks.
+> Your application will always be mounted under `/app`, and whatever subdirectory you specified in the `web/locations/root` key above.
+For example, `/app/web`.
+You may need to `cd /app/web` before running further commands.

 The hooks are executed as a single script, so they will be considered failed only if the final command in them fails.
 To cause them to fail on the first